rb201/weather-app/README.md

 Some of the tech choices were are out of my own interest (but never was able to use them professionally), CNCF, or just reading recommendations by users online.
 Most important factors for implemention: 1) is it simple to use and get started and 2) is it resource efficient (due to my sever capacity)

-Some of the choices in this project may not make sense at a glance.
+There is some redundancy in this repo.
 For example, my Terraform and CDK code basically do the same thing.

 ### Agile
 The idea was to just get started and not over-think the project.
 I made the effort to break down all ideas into workable simple pieces.
 I could refactor or optimize later, but most importantly, I had to get started.
 I had [Vikunja](https://vikunja.io/) already in my homelab, so I just created a new Kanban project there to manage tasks